There Are Mixed Signals on the Chart for New Gold Inc. (NGD)

 Sponsored

-As well, it is important to consider NGD stock ratios such as price-to-sales, which is currently 1.15.NGD’s price to book ratio for the most recent quarter was 0.77, resulting in an 2.65 price to cash per share for the period.
+Additionally, it is important to take into account NGD stock ratios, including its price-to-sales ratio, which is 1.11 for the last tewlve months.NGD’s price to book ratio for the most recent quarter was 0.70, resulting in an 2.56 price to cash per share for the period.

 How does New Gold Inc. (NGD) stock rate among analysts?
 Buy, sell, or hold?